modelix/website/content/en/blog/2023-11-modelix-platform-release-23.2/index.md

 ## MPS Model Adapters

-We created [adapters](https://github.com/modelix/modelix.core/tree/23.2/mps-model-adapters) that serve as an interface between MPS and the modelix [model-api](https://docs.modelix.org/modelix/23.2/core/reference/component-model-api.html).
+We created [adapters](https://github.com/modelix/modelix.core/tree/modelix-23.2/mps-model-adapters) between MPS and modelix.
+They forward changes made to a model through the [model-api of modelix](https://docs.modelix.org/modelix/23.2/core/reference/component-model-api.html) to the [Open API of MPS](https://www.jetbrains.com/help/mps/open-api-accessing-models-from-code.html).
 They are compatible with all MPS versions that modelix currently supports.

+With their help, it is possible to implement access and synchronization from modelix components to MPS.
+The [bulk-model-sync Gradle Plugin](#bulk-model-synchronization-plugin-experimental) is an example component that uses them.

 ## Bulk Model Synchronization Plugin (experimental)